 (iii) Use System Lambda.

 (9) The Day-Ahead MCPC for each hour for each Ancillary Service is the Shadow Price for that Ancillary Service for the hour as determined by the DAM algorithm.
-(10) If the Day-Ahead MCPC cannot be calculated by ERCOT, the Day-Ahead MCPC for the particular Ancillary Service is equal to the Day-Ahead MCPC for that Ancillary Service in the same Settlement Interval of the preceding Operating Day.

-(11) If the DASPPs cannot be calculated by ERCOT, all CRRs shall be settled based on Real-Time prices.
+(10) If the DASPPs cannot be calculated by ERCOT, all CRRs shall be settled based on Real-Time prices.
 Settlements for all CRRs shall be reflected on the Real-Time Settlement Statement.